-Sri Chinmoy was born in 1931 in the Indian province of Bengal, in what is now Bangladesh.
-From 1944 to 1964 he lived in a spiritual community in the South of India, where he spent many hours a day in meditation and attained the high states of consciousness described in various traditions as enlightenment or God-realisation.
-He also practised sports and selfless service, which were to become two important parts of his own philosophy.
+Sri Chinmoy was born in 1931 in Bengal.
+From 1944 to 1964 he lived in an ashram, or spiritual community, in the south of India.
+He spent many hours a day in meditation and attained the high states of consciousness described in various traditions as enlightenment or God-realisation.

-Sri Chinmoy believed that inside each human being lay a universal longing for peace and oneness, and he established several initiatives to enable people from all around the world to work together towards this goal.
+Sri Chinmoy believed that inside each human being lay a universal longing for peace and oneness.

 Love is not a thing to understand.